fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ```

 The hook function receives the type of the input field as a parameter.
-The function returns all of the attributes required by the <i>input</i> which are its type, value and the onChange handler.
+The function returns all of the attributes required by the <i>input</i>: its type, value and the onChange handler.

 The hook can be used in the following way: